ptypy.utils package¶

 - ptypy.utils.array_utils.rebin(a, *args, **kwargs)¶

-eg. An array with 6 columns and 4 rows can be reduced to have 6,3,2 or 1 columns and 4,2 or 1 rows.
+- Rebin ndarray data into a smaller ndarray of the same rank whose dimensions are factors of the original dimensions. - Note - eg. An array with 6 columns and 4 rows can be reduced to have 6,3,2 or 1 columns and 4,2 or 1 rows. - Parameters

 - Returns